Xiomara Castro: Political career

-In Catacamas, Castro organized the women's branch of the Liberal Party of Honduras and conducted a strong campaign in favor of her husband in the internal elections of February 2005, an occasion in which she was in charge of sub-political coordination of Catacamas.
+In Catacamas, Castro organized the women's branch of the Liberal Party of Honduras and campaigned in support of her husband in the internal elections of February 2005, while she was in charge of sub-political coordination of Catacamas.
 As First Lady of Honduras, she was in charge of social development programs, and she worked with the United Nations in coalition with other first ladies to address issues faced by women with HIV.

-Following the removal of her husband in the 28 June 2009 coup d'état, she led the movement resisting the coup d'état, repeatedly joining thousands of Hondurans in the streets calling for Zelaya's return.
-This movement became known as the National Front of Popular Resistance (FNRP) and formed the basis for the political party Libre.
-She joined her husband in the Brazilian embassy, where he had taken refuge after returning to Honduras before reaching a negotiation with the de facto regime.
+Following the removal of her husband in the 2009 Honduran coup d'état, she led the movement resisting the coup, repeatedly joining thousands of Hondurans in the streets calling for Zelaya's return.
+This movement became known as the National Popular Resistance Front (FNRP) and formed the basis for the political party Libre.

+The Taiwanese embassy only offered Castro's pregnant daughter political protection on humanitarian grounds.
+Lai Chien-Chung, the Taiwanese ambassador to Honduras, stating the refusal was to spread the risk and disputed the opposition's narrative of indifference.
+She said her office reached out to Castro and sheltered her husband and two daughters.
+Taiwanese KMT opposition member Tsai Cheng-yuan claims that Taipei staff evicted the family and called in the military police to arrest them.
+Castro joined her husband in the Brazilian embassy, where he had taken refuge before reaching a negotiation with the de facto regime.